bigfix/developer.bigfix.com/site/pages/other/web-reports-api/exporting_to_pdf.md

 ---

 You can export content reports by using **EvaluateRelevance** to PDF.
-By default, Web Reports allows only ten seconds for generating the PDF.
-If your reports are taking longer than that, you can adjust the wait, by performing the following
+By default, Web Reports allows only 10 seconds for generating the PDF.
+If your reports are taking longer than that, you can adjust the wait, by completing the following
 steps:
 1. Include an element with ```id='wr_content_will_signal_completion'``` to your report, like this: